michaelsalton/ProjectLambda/README.md

-# ProjectValorant
+# Project Lambda

-Project Valorant is a project made by 6 Western University students in Western AI.
+Project Lambda is a project made by 3 Western University students in Western AI.

 We are creating an AI bot to play Counter Strike: Global Offensive.